mlb/dezoomify-rs/README.md

           Level of logging verbosity.
 Set it to "debug" to get all logging messages [default: warn] -c, --tile-cache <TILE_STORAGE_FOLDER>
           A place to store the image tiles when after they are downloaded and decrypted.
 By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program
+      --bulk <BULK>
+          Path to a text file containing a list of URLs to process in bulk mode.
+Each line in the file should contain one URL.
+In bulk mode, if no level-specifying argument is defined (such as --max-width), then --largest is implied
   -V, --version
           Print version
 ```